webbeetechnologies/react-native-molecules/packages/molecules/README.md

-Bamboo Molecules
+React Native Molecules
 ================

-Bamboo Molecules is a comprehensive library of React Native + Web components powered by Material 3 tokens.
+React Native Molecules is a comprehensive library of React Native + Web components powered by Material 3 tokens.
 Every component ships with production-ready props, sensible defaults, and live playground examples documented in the `/docs` site.

-Why Bamboo Molecules?
+Why React Native Molecules?
 ---------------------

 -   High performance – built on top of `react-native-unistyles`, with CSS variables on the web.